abe4x4/smart-finance-analyzer/README.md

 1. Total credits, total debits, and total transfers
 2. Net balance (credits minus debits)
 3. A breakdown of totals by transaction type

-Fixed CSV file location and naming

-Debugged empty loads by verifying the actual data

-Implemented and validated a clean, formatted output of all file-based transactions

-Confirmed your CLI option (10) is functional and professional